yirene/pipe2d_tutorial/pipe2d_tutorial.md

 You can now extract spectra using `reduceExposure.py`.

 ```
-$ reduceExposure.py /PATH/TO/pfs/drp --calib=/PATH/TO/pfs/drp/rerun/CALIB -j=8 --rerun=OUTPUT --longlog=1 --doraise --id visit=VISIT-ID
+$ reduceExposure.py /PATH/TO/pfs/drp --calib=/PATH/TO/pfs/drp/rerun/CALIB -j=8 --rerun=OUTPUT --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log
 ```
-VISIT-ID in the command is a 6 digit number.
-And all output files will be in `/PATH/TO/pfs/drp/OUTPUT`.
+VISIT-ID in the command is a 6-digit number.
+And all output files will be in `/PATH/TO/pfs/drp/rerun/OUTPUT`.
 Set `-j="$NCORES"` for parallel processing.

-If you were running the pipeline on Hilo server, use the following arguments.
+If you were running the pipeline on the Hilo server, use the following arguments.
 ```
-$ reduceExposure.py /work/drp --calib=/work/drp/CALIB --rerun=USERNAME/test_processing -j=8 --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log
+$ reduceExposure.py /work/drp --calib=/work/drp/CALIB --rerun=USERNAME/OUTPUT -j=8 --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log
 ```
-All output files will be in `/work/drp/rerun/USERNAME/test_processing`.
+All output files will be in `/work/drp/rerun/USERNAME/OUTPUT`.

 There are some visits without dithered flat file. `reduceExposure.py` will report the error "No locations for get: datasetType:flat".
 In this case, add argument `--config isr.doFlat=False --clobber-config`